Francisco Huaiquipán: Retirement

-In 2011, after an unsuccessful contract with Indonesian club Persik Kediri, he finally retired from football aged 32.
+In 2011, after an unsuccessful contract with Indonesian club Persik Kediri, Huaiquipán finally retired from football aged 32.

 Since his retirement from football, he generally has participated at reality shows as well as in prime time programs of different Chilean television channels.
 Noteworthy, Huaiquipán has been object of several controversial moments.

 He returned to the football activity in 2018 after joining Brazilian club Artsul in the Campeonato Carioca.

+In January 2024, Huaiquipán won the Liga de los Barrios de Melipilla with Club Llano Unido.

+Coaching career

+Huaiquipán has owned an eponynous football academy.
+In September 2016, he joined the technical staff of Nelson Tapia in Independiente de Cauquenes as the assistant coach.

 Media career

 In February 2013, he appeared in Viña del Mar International Song Festival gala.

 Mundos Opuestos

-On 6 January 2012, it was confirmed that Huaiquipán reached an agreement with Canal 13 to participate in then new reality show alongside other nine famous people from Chilean television.
+On 6 January 2012, it was confirmed that Huaiquipán reached an agreement with Canal 13 to participate in then new reality show, Mundos Opuestos, alongside other nine famous people from Chilean television.
 On 15 January, shortly after winning the inicial competence to pass to the future, he was named by his partners as captain of the «Eternity team».
 As time passed, Huaiquipán established a close camaraderie with his team, specially with Mario Moreno, Marcelo Marrochino and Tony Kamo.
 Nevertheless, he had also strong confrontations with Juan Lacassie (nicknamed «Chispa»), a professional skateboarder from a wealthy family based in Las Condes, middle–high/high–class commune of Santiago.
 On 27 January, they nearly fought to blows after «Chispa» strongly insulted him with classists epithets.

 During February 2012's second week, Huaiquipán tried to escape several times from the reality's confinement located in Pirque, because he missed his family.
 Finally, on 20 February, it was revealed that he resigned to the reality.
 On 22 February, after winning his last competence, he officially left Mundos Opuestos.
 The next day, he declared in an interview that: «If return I will make to win».
 Days later, there were rumours in the press that he would re-join to the reality, receiving thrice more than his old salary.